purblue10/si650_project/README.md

 There are three classifiers for each type of data, and here are specific lists of features for each classifier. <br> (feature name: descriptions)

 **Label:**
-  * hotness: Hotness (binary, either hot or not hot)
+  * hotness: Hotness [cold-chili, warm-chili, steamy-chili, scorching-chili]

 **For classifier1:**
   * quality: Overall Quality [1-5]